UI-Gurus/tutorials/react.md

 console.log(a);
 ```

-So, as we can see the use of semicolons can be in a lot of cases unnecessary, but in other cases they help to have a more readable code and to avoid some parsing errors.
+The use of semicolons can be in a lot of cases unnecessary, but in other cases they help to have a more readable code and to avoid some parsing errors.

 #### Standard insight!

-If the semicolon is unnecessary **do not** use it!
+If the semicolon is unnecessary **it should not be used**!

 #### Specifying Attributes with JSX